spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

 inherently parallel algorithms, such as every
 [linear algebra operation ever](https://en.wikipedia.org/wiki/Computational_complexity_of_matrix_multiplication).

-i think this is ridiculous. we need a better way to think about the "complexity" of different algorithms. the
+this is ridiculous. we need a better way to think about the "complexity" of different algorithms. the
 [work-depth model](https://www.cs.cmu.edu/~scandal/cacm/node1.html)
 of analysis provides a good